 Get to Know Each Other

 6. Do some fun ice-breaking activities to put everyone at ease.
 For older students, consider creating a class dictionary.
-Students write a three-part definition of themselves that includes physical characteristics, personality traits, and favorite hobbies or interests.
+Students can write a three-part definition of themselves that includes physical characteristics, personality traits, and favorite hobbies or interests.
 Definitions could also include a pronunciation key to first and last names.
 Be sure to write a definition for yourself and then host a guessing game.
 For younger students, give each child a chance to share the story of a favorite experience or why they are excited about starting school.

 7. Read a funny first-day-of-school story or a book about making and being a good friend to create a pleasant mood and ease students' fears and anxieties.